mlund/webtest/_pages/start.md

 ### Post-Processing

-For further processing of input and output, JSON (and YAML) can be read by most programming languages.
+For further processing of output or input, JSON (and YAML) can be read by most programming languages.
 For example:

 ~~~ python